-The Snowflake Connection in BlueConic is used to enrich BlueConic profiles with data from Snowflake and vice versa.
-With this beta release, a new data access method leverages Snowflake's Secure Data Sharing capabilities, providing a secure and efficient alternative to traditional import methods that relied on intermediary storage (e.g., S3, Azure Blob Storage, Google Cloud Storage) or complex credential management.
+The Snowflake Connection in BlueConic is used to enrich BlueConic profiles and/or groups with data from Snowflake and vice versa.
+With Snowflake Secure Data Sharing, a new data access method leverages Snowflake's Secure Data Sharing capabilities, providing a secure and efficient alternative to traditional import methods that relied on intermediary storage or complex credential management.

 Before you begin